A mystery in the sky

 Earth has a one-way door.

 Sunlight pours through the sky like it owns the place and warms the ground.
-The ground glows that warmth back out as invisible heat β€” but greenhouse gases catch a lot of it on the way up.
+The ground glows that warmth back out as invisible heat β€” but certain gases in the air catch a lot of it on the way up.
 Light gets in easy.
 Heat barely gets out.

-A thin layer of these gases is actually a good thing β€” without it, Earth would be a frozen ball of ice.
-The trouble is we keep adding more and more of it.
-The door keeps getting stickier, and the heat keeps piling up.
+A thin layer of these gases is actually a good thing β€” without it, Earth would be a frozen ball of rock.
+It's the reason you can sit outside on a clear night and not turn into an icicle.
+The trouble is that, over the last couple of centuries, people have been adding more and more of these gases.
+The door keeps getting stickier, and a little extra heat keeps piling up year after year.

 Your turn